tling3/Streaming-App/README.md

 * OAuth2 - registered application with Google to enable Google Sign-In and conduct OAuth2 authentication.
 * GAPI - installed Google's API to access Javascript library and initialize with OAuth.
 * Json-Server - mock REST API.
 This served as the API to manage data per stream.
 * Node-Media-Server - Node.js implementation of RTMP/HTTP-FLV/WS-FLV/HLS/DASH Media Server.
-Real Time Messaging Protocol server that connected a Streamer's broadcast to a viewer's browser.
+This served as a Real Time Messaging Protocol (RMTP) server that connected a Streamer's broadcast to a viewer's browser.
 * flv.js - HTML5 Flash Video (FLV) Player written in pure JavaScript without Flash.
 Served as the application's video player.
 * Axios - promise based HTTP client for the browser and Node.js.
 * Lodash - JavaScript utility library for modularity, performance, and other extras.